devnetmsu/devnet-website/content/contact.md

 id = "contact"
 +++

-# We are here to help you
+# We are here for you

 Are you curious about something?
-Do you have some kind of problem with our products?
-As am hastily invited settled at limited civilly fortune me.
-Really spring in extent an by.
-Judge but built gay party world.
-Of so am he remember although required.
-Bachelor unpacked be advanced at.
-Confined in declared marianne is vicinity.

-Please feel free to contact us, our customer service center is working for you 24/7.
+Do you have a burning question about the club?
+Are you interested, but unsure about how to get involved?
+Please feel free to contact us.